 Both of these can be done by using the Save/Object button when you save a new specification created with those two commands.
 See the descriptions of those commands below.

-• You do not enter a quantity when writing a specification.
+- You do not enter a quantity when writing a specification.
 Quantities are calculated for you when you use the specification in an object, which is in turn placed in a room (with a quantity per room).
-In turn, a room has a room count associated with it (quantity of that room type per project).
+In turn, a room has a room count associated with it (the quantity of that room type per project, with a minimum quantity of 1).
 That is, the quantity of any product used in a project is:

 Qty used in an object X Objects used per room or room type X Room type count